ntselepidis/FinalProjectRepo.jl/docs/part1.md

 **Notes**:
 - It should be mentioned, that the operational intensity of the two approaches is different because using shared memory substantially reduces the bytes moved (see previous section).
 Therefore, the throughput plots do not directly show the difference in runtime.
-This is not the case in our performance plots, since the GFlops in both our approaches are the same.
+On the other hand, our performance plots can directly reflect solving time, since the total amount of floating-point operations in both our approaches is the same.
 - We expect that using `shared memory` through ParallelStencil.jl does not have an impact on the CPU since this is purely a GPU feature.

 Below we show the part of our benchmark [code](https://github.com/ntselepidis/FinalProjectRepo.jl/blob/main/scripts-part1/part1_scaling_experiments.jl) that computes the local problem sizes in our strong and weak scaling experiments along with some reasoning about our choice in the comments.